Star safeties Jamal Adams and Quandre Diggs return to Seahawks ‘feeling good’ after injuries

-RENTON — When we last saw the Seahawks in action, closing out a season-ending 38-30 win at Arizona on Jan.
-9, the team’s safeties were Ryan Neal and Josh Jones.
+RENTON, Wash. — When we last saw the Seahawks in action, closing out a season-ending 38-30 win at Arizona on Jan.
+9, the team’s safeties were Ugo Amadi and Nigel Warrior.

 Strong safety Jamal Adams had already been sidelined since December, for the second straight year suffering a shoulder injury that required season-ending surgery.

-And free safety Quandre Diggs left in the fourth quarter of the game, with a broken leg and dislocated ankle.
+And free safety Quandre Diggs left in the fourth quarter of the game, with a broken leg and dislocated ankle leading Seattle with backups at each safety spot as the final defensive snaps on the 2021 season were played.

 Neither took part in the full-speed sessions that took place later outdoors.
 But when they spoke to the media later, each said they expect to be ready when training camp begins in late July.